V-Valkiriya/inna.github.io./planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!

 ## Must-Haves

-> these are necessary for basic usability

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a regular customer I want to see clear navigation to quickly select and order flower arrangements.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

 ## Should-Haves

-> these will complete the user experience, but are not necessary

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a regular customer I want fast and high-quality delivery.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

 ## Could-Haves

-> would be really cool ... if there's time

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a regular customer I want to be able to order individual flower arrangements according to my own sketch.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_